UNCW settles federal discrimination lawsuit, but diversity is still a work in progress

 While UNCW denied discrimination before, during, and after the legal battle, the data on enrollment is incontrovertible: UNCW is one of the whitest schools in the state.

 Across the UNC system, Black students make up an average of 21% of enrollment.
 According to UNC records over the last two decades, Black students historically have made up less than 5% of UNCW's population.
 Comparatively, in the 2014-2015 school year, N.C.
 State, N.C.
 School of the Arts, and UNC Chapel Hill all have more than double the percentage of Black students.
 Blacks are also underrepresented on the staff; just 12.3% percent of the UNCW faculty are minorities

-[Note: You can find more on the data behind the issue of diversity in this report from Port City Daily.]
+[Note: You can find more on the data behind the issue of diversity in this report from the author's work at Port City Daily.]

 Meanwhile, by 2018 Jones had been passed over twice for promotion, once in 2016 and again in 2017.
 Jones took up the issue with Human Resources to no avail; her supervisor told her there was “no place for her to grow with the University,” according to her civil complaint.